-The size of the Bank has a negative impact on the economic performance.
-In another way, the increase in the size of the Bank generates a decrease of the economic performance of the Bank of hybrid model.
+177 size of the Bank has a negative impact on the economic performance.
+In another way, the increase in the size of 178 the Bank generates a decrease of the economic performance of the Bank of hybrid model.

 The capital held by institutional investors and the number of institutional investors within the Council have a positive influence on the economic performance of the banks of our sample.
 This is confirmed by Whidbee (1997).

-According to the table, the number of institutional investors in the Council has a positive influence on economic performance Roa.
+According to the table, the number of institutional investors in the Council has a positive influence on economic 182 183 performance Roa.
 Similarly, Agrawal and Knoeber (1996) find that the institutional investors looking to stay in the board of directors in order to monitor the more possible the affairs of the manager.

-The explanatory power of the model

-R^2 is strong, then the model is persistent.

-Analysis of the financial profitability ROE
+The explanatory power 184 of the model R 2 We observe that F is calculated at less than F tabulated so the model is homogeneous and 185 subsequently we will choose the model estimated by the OLS method.
+Therefore, our interpretations will be 186 based on the model estimated by the OLS method without individual effect.
+The significance of the variables of 187 the model ROA The variable size of the board of directors is negative and statistically significant at threshold 188 10%, which implies that a Council of small size generates an increase in the financial performance of the banks 189